DillonJHaller/cmse802_project/README.md

 This code is entirely written in Python.
 You will need Python 3.x to run it, as well as the following packages:
 1. NumPy
+2. Pandas
-2. MatPlotLib
+3. MatPlotLib
-3. GDAL - The Geospatial Data Abstraction Library
+4. GDAL - The Geospatial Data Abstraction Library
-4. Others will be added as discovered to be necessary
+5. Rasterio - A wrapper for many GDAL functions that is somewhat easier to work with
+6. Geopandas - An extension to Pandas that allows for columns to contain information on geographic locations
+7. Shapely

 <h3> Data: </h3>